oracle-devrel/technology-engineering/data-platform/autonomous-database/autonomous-data-warehouse/README.md

 # LiveLabs

 - [Oracle Modern Data Warehouse Workshop](https://apexapps.oracle.com/pls/apex/f?p=133:180:109191784471974::::wid:3570)
-    - Workshop for learning about the converged capabilities, including JSON, blockchain tables, Oracle Text, Oracle Spatial, APEX, AutoML and Oracle Graph.
+    - Workshop for learning about the converged capabilities, including JSON, blockchain tables, Oracle Text, Oracle Spatial, APEX, AutoML, and Oracle Graph.

 - [Access the Data Lake using Autonomous Database and Data Catalog](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=877&clear=RR,180&session=100131668414396)
     - The labs in this workshop walk you through all the steps that you need to access the Data Lake (Oracle Object Storage buckets) using Autonomous Database (ADB) and Data Catalog.